berkeucar/GE101-An-Android-Application-for-Bilkent-Newcomers/group/Mert_Barkin_Er_log.md

 ### ~ 14.05.2020 ~
 Added the labels of the places mentioned previously to the map so a user can see the labels in the map.

+### ~ 15.05.2020 ~
+Tried to implement dark and light theme switch in the app, but failed ultimately.
+Will try again later probably.
 ****